cmajorsolo/Autoformer/Progress.md

                     | patch length| Unknown| [8, 16]|

                     PatchTST: for a very small datasets (ILI, ETTh1, ETTh2), a reduced size of parameters is used (H = 4, D = 16 and F = 128) to mitigate the possible overfitting
-                - Qustion: How to define small datasets here?
+                    - Qustion: How to define small datasets in PatchTST's perspective?
-                - shoudl the params be different depends on the granuarity of the data?
+                        - The dataset PatchTST used is Electricity (26k rows), Weather (52k rows), traffic (17k rows), ETTh1 and ETTh2 (17k rows).
+Len=20k is a threshold for defining big/small dataset.
             - details:
                 - Pyraformer: DataLoader: line139 - the orignal code has wrong time encoding frequency.
 Should be h instead of m
+        - metircs: mse and mae
     - Pred piece of data using the trained model
         - Data to collect:
             - plot pred and true